-Size and Composition of the Governing Body Size of the Governing Body should remain at five members, with the issue to be studied again during the next reevaluation of governance When considering whether to reappoint a sitting member of the Governing Body, the Nominating Committee should consider whether doing so fits with the enhanced responsibilities associated with the EDAM Management should arrange for a study in 2023 to evaluate the compensation of the Governing Body relative to other similar bodies Stakeholder Engagement and Policy Development Maintain current stakeholder engagement framework Recommend use of working groups when the complexity and impact of an initiative merit the extra work At the beginning of the CAISO's process for prioritizing discretionary initiatives for the policy roadmap, RIF to host a roundtable discussion of sector representatives about priorities RIF encouraged to find workable ways to enhance its advisory function with support from CAISO staff CAISO's Responsibility to Consider Regional Stakeholders Amend the Bylaws to clarify that, consistent with its corporate purpose and status as a nonprofit public benefit corporation, CAISO will weigh the interests of all stakeholders in the footprint Amend the Bylaws to add same obligation for individual members of the Board of Governors Timing Board and Governing Body should have joint authority over decision on EDAM market design, as they tentatively proposed EDAM governance proposal should become effective once FERC has conclusively accepted the CAISO's section 205 filing for the market design
+Size and Composition of the Governing Body Size of the Governing Body should remain at five members, with the issue to be studied again during the next reevaluation of governance When considering whether to reappoint a sitting member of the Governing Body, the Nominating Committee should consider whether doing so fits with the enhanced responsibilities associated with the EDAM Management should arrange for a study in 2023 to evaluate the compensation of the Governing Body relative to other similar bodies Stakeholder Engagement and Policy Development Maintain current stakeholder engagement framework Recommend use of working groups when the complexity and impact of an initiative merit the extra work At the beginning of the CAISO's process for prioritizing discretionary initiatives for the policy roadmap, RIF to host a roundtable discussion of sector representatives about priorities RIF encouraged to find workable ways to enhance its advisory function with support from CAISO staff CAISO's Responsibility to Consider Regional Stakeholders Amend the Bylaws to clarify that, consistent with its corporate purpose and status as a nonprofit public benefit corporation, CAISO will weigh the interests of all stakeholders in the footprint Timing Board and Governing Body should have joint authority over decision on EDAM market design, as they tentatively proposed EDAM governance proposal should become effective once FERC has conclusively accepted the CAISO's section 205 filing for the market design the GRC's Final Proposal and submit it to the Board and Governing Body for their joint consideration.
+If the GRC votes to approve the proposal, then it will be presented to the Board and Governing Body for decision at their joint general session meeting on February 1.